jahudak/ddos-detector/README.md

 We continued our work in scripts executed on our devices.

-The `eval.py` file contains our generic evaluator functions, which we used for comparing the performances our models.
+The files prefixed with `eval` contain our generic evaluator functions, which we used for comparing the performances our models.
 We searched for optimal parameters in the scripts with the `sweep` prefix.
 Finally, `ensemble.py` covers our best-performing model in this semester.